Debt Ratios for Home Financing

 Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other recurring debts are paid.

-Typically, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+In general, conventional mortgage loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-In these ratios, the first number is the percentage of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that makes up the payment.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-Recurring debt includes credit card payments, auto loans, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
+Recurring debt includes auto/boat payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, please use this Loan Qualifying Calculator.
+If you'd like to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.

-Remember these are only guidelines.
-We'd be happy to pre-qualify you to determine how large a mortgage you can afford.
+Remember these are just guidelines.
+We'd be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.

 My FL Home Loans, Inc. can walk you through the pitfalls of getting a mortgage.
 Call us at (727) 743-1620.